kserve/website/docs/community/get_involved.md

 A good bug report should include:

 - Description: Clearly state what you were trying to accomplish and what behavior you observed instead
+- Versions: Specify the versions of relevant components
+   - KServe version
+   - Knative version (If using Serverless)
+   - Kubeflow version (If used with Kubeflow)
+   - Kubernetes version
-- What version of KServe, Knative (If Serverless), Kubeflow (If used with Kubeflow) and Kubernetes you are using (if using a cloud provider, indicate which one)
+   - Cloud provider details (if using a cloud provider, indicate which one)
 - Relevant resource yaml, HTTP requests, or log lines

 ### Vulnerability Reports